jappeace/jappeaceApplication/content/compiling-haskell-on-windows.md

     , persistent-mysql-haskell
 ```

-## conclusion
+# Conclusion

-This should set you up with windows development for Haskell
+This should set you up with Windows development for Haskell
-in more complicated setups then some puzzles.
+in more complicated setups than just some puzzles.
-You're probably better of getting an ubuntu vm if you just
+You're probably better off getting an Ubuntu VM if you just
 want to build something *new* in Haskell.
-However for legacy integrations, this will work,
+However, for legacy integrations, this will work.
-and if not, please leave a comment below, or [contact me](mailto:hi@jappie.me).
+If not, please leave a comment below, or [contact me](mailto:hi@jappie.me).